Department of Seniors and Long-term Care: About us

 What we do

-The Department of Seniors and Long-term Care supports the social and economic well-being of older adults.
-We provide leadership and policy coordination across government to help create and provide services for seniors.
+The Department of Seniors and Long-term Care supports the social and economic wellbeing of older adults.
+We oversee long-term care facilities and homecare agencies throughout the province.
+We also provide leadership and policy coordination across government to help improve the quality of care for seniors.

 We're responsible for: